Queen Máxima of the Netherlands: how an Argentinian became a Dutch royal

 Currently, Máxima is a part of the Chair on the Management of Diversity and Integration at the Vrije Universiteit Amsterdam and a patron of the Orange Fund — a fund that promotes social welfare and cohesion.

-Just in case her involvement in these issues doesn’t have you convinced, Máxima is also the first member of ANY royal family to attend an LGBTQ+ rights conference, having attended a conference in 2008.
+Just in case her involvement in these issues doesn’t convince you, Máxima is also the first member of any royal family to attend an LGBTQ+ rights conference, having attended one in 2008.

 Moral of the story, she’s no absent queen.